-The Heirloom Collective, Inc. ("HEIRLOOM") is committed to do our part in positively impacting areas of disproportionate impact.
+The Heirloom Collective, Inc. ("Heirloom") is committed to do our part in positively impacting areas of disproportionate impact.
 Our plan focuses on employment and the use of suppliers, contractors and partners who have been historically harmed by marijuana prohibition.

-HEIRLOOM is approximately 6 miles away from Greenfield which has been designated as an "Area of Disproportionate Impact" by the Commission.
-It is our plan to engage employees, suppliers, contractors and other partners from Greenfield when possible.
+The Heirloom Cultivation and Product manufacturing establishment is approximately 6 miles away from Greenfield and our Retail establishment is in Hadley which abuts the Town of Amherst.
+Greenfield and Amherst have been designated as "Area of Disproportionate Impact" by the Commission.
+It is our plan to engage employees, suppliers, contractors and other partners from Greenfield and Amherst when possible.

-HEIRLOOM will comply with the requirements of 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment
+Heirloom will comply with the requirements of 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment

-Any actions taken, or programs instituted, by HEIRLOOM will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+Any actions taken, or programs instituted, by Heirloom will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.